tytydraco/yessleep/out/Please_sweetheart_let_me_in_to_get_warm.md

 "Steph, are you for real?
 If not for you I wouldn't be here!
 You're like, some kind of Van Helsing!".

 " Oh, what do you know.
-When I was in the village with my dead hub..he had such demons amongst his friends, you wouldn't believe it.
+When I was in the village with my dead hub..he had such ghouls amongst his friends, you wouldn't believe it.
 Even now my blood runs cold thinking of it".

 I downed my glass in two gulps"And uh, you weren't even a little bit scared?"